codebyvik/ReactFolio/README.md

 ### change details

-➡ delete Project0,Project1,Project2 from src/assets/ .
+➡ delete Project0,Project1,Project2 from src/assets/.\
-➡ place your image into assets folder
+➡ place your image into assets folder\
-➡ import the image into ProjectData.js
+➡ import the image into ProjectData.js\
-➡ change DisplayImage to your image
+➡ change DisplayImage to your image\

 ```js
  DisplayImage: YourImportedPic,
 ```

-➡ Change id , title , Description
+➡ Change id , title , Description\
-➡ import screenshots of projects and place inside screenshots array **NOTE**: dont change array into object
+➡ import screenshots of projects and place inside screenshots array\
+**NOTE**: dont change array into object\
-➡ paste your github link and live url
+➡ paste your github link and live url\

 ### Add more projects